Small Space Vegetable Gardening Tips

 Lettuce will grow in the cooler months, but will bolt when it gets hot.
 However, you can keep lettuce growing all summer if you plant tall plants to shelter lettuce from the sun.

-If you don’t damage the lettuce crown, more will grow and give you a steady supply of lettuce.
+If you don’t damage the lettuce crown, more will grow, giving you a steady supply of lettuce.

-Most seed packets will give you the mature size of the plant.
+Most seed packets list the mature size of the plant.
 For containers, look for plants that say Compact or Petite.
 This does not mean that the veggies will be small.

 Vegetables that harvest early, such as spinach, radishes, and peas, could be mixed with slower-growing plants like broccoli and peppers.
 Bell peppers grow up instead of out.
 So they’re perfect for containers or a small plot.